joaoventura/pybridge/README.md

 gets the result from a Python function and updates the TextView accordingly.

-The AssetExtractor class provides some utilities that you can use to handle application updates, such as setting and retrieving the version of the assets, and to confirm if the assets were already extracted to the device.
-In a production application you want to extract the files from the APK only when it runs the first time or on application updates.
+The AssetExtractor class provides some utilities that you can use to handle application updates, such as setting and retrieving the version of the assets or to confirm if the assets are already extracted on the device.
+In a production application you will want to extract the files from the APK only when it runs on the first time or after the application updates.

 ## Limitations

 PyBridge uses the Python 3.5 distribution bundled with [Crystax NDK](https://www.crystax.net/).
 The Crystax NDK allows you, in theory, to use or compile any C python module out there.
-Bundle the compiled modules in the python assets folder together with the standard library and you're done.
+Bundle the compiled modules in the python assets folder together with the standard library, import them and you're done.

-The performance of the Python interpreter on modern smartphones is enough for most use cases, but you should always consider wrapping PyBridge calls in a separate thread so that you do not block the main UI thread.
+The performance of the Python interpreter on modern smartphones is more than enough for most use cases, but you should always consider wrapping PyBridge calls in a separate thread so that you do not block the main UI thread.

-If you have a pure python module with a lot of python files, consider adding them to a zip file and adding the zip file to sys.path in bootstrap.py.
+If you have a pure python module with lots of python files, consider adding them to a zip file and adding the zip file to sys.path in bootstrap.py.
 It will save time when you extract the module from the APK assets and it will prevent the creation of pycache files which will only increase the size of the data consumed by your app.
 For best performance, consider using only bytecode compiled